Wenns is made up of numerous hamlets and farms, located in the heart of a valley basin in the central Pitztal valley.

 Altitude: 962 m asl

 Despite of the fact that Wenns is the smallest municipality of the valley in terms of size, it is the most densely populated.
 It is located at the junction to the Piller saddle, a passage to the Kaunertal valley and the area of the Oberes Gericht.
-Numerous hamlets and farms belong to the south eastern slope of the Venet mountain (2,513 m) and the Piller saddle.
+Numerous hamlets and farms belong to the south eastern slope of the Venet massif (2,513 m asl) and the Piller saddle.
 The emblem of the municipality shows a yellow arm with judge’s staff, referring to the fact that until 1500 AD there was only one village judge administered justice in North Tyrol.
 The name Wenns derives from the term “ad vannas”, which means “in the hollow”.

 The municipality has got some sights to offer that are of particular interest for those who area interested in culture.
 The first is the so-called “Platzhaus” house, located close to the main road.
 Between 1576 and 1608 it was completely painted and assigned to the village advocate and judge of the Pitztal valley.
 Furthermore the most ancient farm of Tyrol, which is about 700 years old, is located at Wenns, as ascertained by the University of Innsbruck.
 And also the oldest crib construction association of Tyrol, founded in 1860, has been brought into being at Wenns.
 Moreover there are some sacred bulidings, such as the St. John parish church, the succursal church at St. Margarethen or the Platzkapelle chapel in the centre of the village as well as the Gassenkapelle chapel at Unterdorf.